Separate emails limit

 If the limit is NOT entered here, and a message exceeds recipient limit, SMTP server will send the message with a partial recipient list and the user will get an error message.

-Request recipient login: This option can be set to always, never, or user choice.
+This option can be set to Never, Always or User choice.

 Always means that the recipient who wants to download a link will always be forced to log in, while never means they will never have to log in.